Agustina Barroso

-Agustina "Agus" Barroso Basualdo (born 20 May 1993) is an Argentine professional footballer who plays as a centre back for Brazilian Série A1 club SE Palmeiras and the Argentina women's national team.
+Agustina "Agus" Barroso Basualdo (born 20 May 1993) is an Argentine professional footballer who plays as a centre back for Flamengo and the Argentina women's national team.

 Club career

 Barroso previously played for Fylde Ladies of the English FA Women's Premier League Northern Division.

 International career

 Barroso represented Argentina at the 2012 FIFA U-20 Women's World Cup.
 At senior level, she played two Pan American Games editions (2011 and 2015) and two Copa América Femenina editions (2014 and 2018).